-House Bill 5781 would amend the Brownfield Redevelopment Financing Act (MCL 125.2665), which allows the use of tax increment financing revenues to engage in cleanup and development activities at contaminated sites.
-It would prohibit a brownfield authority from using tax increment revenues to pay or reimburse a business entity for eligible activities on eligible properties unless the business agrees in writing that it will not hire or contract with any business entity that hires an individual who is not authorized under federal law to work in the United States and that the eligible business will comply in good faith with the verification requirement of federal law to ensure that all employees hired by the applicant or employees of any contractors hired by the applicant are authorized to work in the U.S.
+House Bill 5781 (H-1) would amend the Brownfield Redevelopment Financing Act (MCL 125.2665), which allows the use of tax increment financing revenues to engage in cleanup and development activities at contaminated sites.
+It would prohibit a brownfield authority from using tax increment revenues to pay or reimburse a business entity for eligible activities on eligible properties unless the business agrees in writing that it will not knowingly hire or contract with any business entity that hires an individual who is not authorized under federal law to work in the United States and that the eligible business will comply in good faith with the verification requirement of federal law to ensure that all employees knowingly hired by the applicant or employees of any contractors knowingly hired by the applicant are authorized to work in the U.S.

-An authority could not use tax increment revenues to pay or reimburse a business for eligible activities on eligible property unless the business agrees in writing to (1) hire only residents of Michigan to perform eligible activities on eligible properties unless the authority determines that they could not be performed using only state residents; and (2) contract with businesses that agree to hire only state residents to carry out the activities, unless the authority determined they could not be performed with only state residents.
+An authority could not use tax increment revenues to pay or reimburse a business for eligible activities on eligible property unless the business agrees in writing to hire only residents of Michigan to perform eligible activities on eligible properties unless the authority determines that they could not be performed using only state residents for one or more of the following: